Legal development

 • Decisions by the High Court will provide much needed certainty in these areas - noting that the Court is now differently constituted since earlier decisions (such as Brewster).

-• The hearing of the transfer application in the Arrium class action will take place in the High Court on 16 August 2024.
+• The hearing of the transfer application in the Arrium class action will take place in the High Court later this year

 • Whether special leave to appeal is granted by the High Court in relation to CFO's could be known as early as September 2024 with the possibility of an appeal hearing in late 2024 or early 2025.
 The granting of special leave to appeal to the High Court may indicate that the Court's power to make both CFO's and Solicitor CFO's is not free from doubt.
 This may temper any attempts to seek equivalent determinations of the Court's powers to order a Solicitor CFO in the State Supreme Courts.